solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     }
     ```

--   `isDelegateCall(uint256 actionIndex)`: Override this only when one or more recorded actions must be encoded as a Safe MultiSend delegatecall.
-The action index matches the zero-based order of calls recorded in `build()`.
-Regular calls are the default, so do not maintain a separate operations array.
+-   `isDelegateCall()`: Override this only when the entire multisig action group must be encoded as Safe MultiSend delegatecalls.
+Regular calls are the default.
+This is a proposal-level setting, so every recorded action in `build()` uses the same operation.

     ```solidity
-    function isDelegateCall(uint256 actionIndex)
+    function isDelegateCall()
         public
         view
         override
         returns (bool)
     {
-        // Encode the second recorded action as a delegatecall. return actionIndex == 1;
+        return true;
     }
     ```